 Subfield Coordinator: Kinch Hoekstra

-Berkeley’s department offers a full range of courses in political theory, including classical, modern, and contemporary political philosophy (both European and American).
+Berkeley’s department offers a broad range of courses in political theory, spanning the history of thought and contemporary theory, and spanning European and American thinkers.